slide 1

 slide 17

 In the tropical forest (Jungle).
 Indian Elephant The largest elephant in the jungle, He walks ahead.
-It glitters menacingly with tusks, Deliciously crunches with leaves.1 slide
+It glitters menacingly with tusks, Deliciously crunches with leaves.

 The topic of the lesson is “WHERE ELEPHANTS LIVE?”
 Grade 1 World around Pleshakov Pisarevskaya T.P.
 Bagan